tethysplatform/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 2. Create THREDDS Spatial Dataset Service
 =========================================

-For this tutorial we'll be using UCAR's THREDDS Data Server: `<http://thredds.ucar.edu/thredds>`_
+For this tutorial you'll be using UCAR's THREDDS Data Server: `<http://thredds.ucar.edu/thredds>`_

 1. Exit the app and navigate to the **Site Administration** page by selecting ``Site Admin`` from the drop down menu located to the right of your user name.